 Secondary school meals

 We put a great deal of time, effort and resources into creating and promoting healthy menus and offering choices to children.
-We offer a three week menu of hot dishes in the set menu option, along with a number of different hot and cold dishes that are varied daily and include Pasta bars, sub station's and noodle bars and all the food and drinks that we offer in schools complies with The Healthy Eating in Schools (Nutritional Standards & Requirements) (Wales) Regulations.
+We offer a four week menu of hot dishes in the set menu option, along with a number of different hot and cold dishes that are varied daily and include Pasta, Filled Rolls, Sandwiches, Wraps and all the food and drinks that we offer in schools complies with The Healthy Eating in Schools (Nutritional Standards & Requirements) (Wales) Regulations.

 See what’s on our menu

 - Week 1